wp-plugins/string-locator/readme.txt

 = Will Smart-Scan guarantee my site is safe when making edits? = Although it will do it's best at detecting incorrect usage of the commonly used symbols (parenthesis, brackets and braces), there is no guarantee every possible error is detected.
 The best safe guard is to keep consistent backups of your site (even when not making edits).

+As of version 1.6, the plugin will check your site health after performing an edit.
+If the site is returning a site breaking error code, we'll revert to the previous version of the file.

 == Screenshots ==